shrop/os-app-configs/shrop-macbookpro.md

 * $ curl https://npmjs.org/install.sh | sh

 #### OmniFocus
-* Add Due (all) perspective to the toolbar following "Due"
+* Add "Due (all)" perspective to the toolbar following "Due"
+* Add “Due Date” column to date based perspectives.
+If you add it to “Due (all)”, it will be available in other perspectives.
 * Preferences
 	* Data
 		* Uncheck “Due Soon” for “Show item counts” in the “Dates & Times” section